Ukraine is united in its resistance – and you can help us!

 • Staff Augmentation: We find you qualified IT talent and handle all the administrative operations while you take away management tasks.

-• Managed Project: Edvantis handles the entire end-to-end development, based on the pre-approved scope of work.
+• Managed Project: Edvantis handles the entire end-to-end development based on the pre-approved scope of work.

 Here’s the detailed breakdown of responsibilities for each service model: